 When you set the speakers to “Large,” all the bass, including the 20Hz signals, go to the speakers.
 The subwoofer gets no signals.
 This is extremely dangerous, given that many speakers are not genuinely “Large.”
 The towering sizes are often misleading.

-After considering the size of speakers, we can now see why LFE+MAIN remains the best option in many scenarios.
+After considering the size of the speakers, we can now see why LFE+MAIN remains the best option in many scenarios.

 You get better quality, whether you use small or large speakers.
 But you can also set them to “Large” and double the low frequencies and then send them to the sub.